 2️⃣ Keep an eye on your email account and your World Nomads portal as the agent working on your file if they require any further documents or information to support your claim.

-You’ll receive an email confirmation with a reference number that you can use to track the progress of your claim.
 Remember, detailed information and accurate documents will make it quicker and easier for you to get reimbursed.

 Complete your quote accurately.
 And before you confirm your purchase, double-check that you have listed everything you possibly need to mention to World Nomads.